CTET Syllabus 2026: Official Paper 1 & Paper 2 Syllabus PDF Download

 CTET Exam Syllabus 2026

-Before diving into the syllabus, candidates should thoroughly review the CTET Exam Pattern.
-Understanding the weightage and structure of the test helps prioritize high-yield topics and builds a more effective study schedule.
+Before diving into the curriculum, candidates should carefully review the official CTET Exam Pattern.
+Understanding the structure of the test allows you to prioritize high-weightage topics and optimize your study schedule for better results.

 • CTET will be conducted in two phases: Paper 1 for Classes 1 to 5 and Paper 2 for Classes 6 to 8.